fortrabbit/blog/new-at-fortrabbit-2022-04.md

 author: fl
 created: 2022-04-04
 title: New features at fortrabbit
-excerpt: Basic WAF, Craft Copy for Nitro, Craft Copy for Craft CMS 4
+intro: Basic WAF, Craft Copy for Nitro, Craft Copy for Craft CMS 4
 lead: Time flies by.
 We keep maintaining and improving our service.
 Here is a recap of recent updates.
 figure:
   src: new-improved-poster.gif